-In the steps that follow, a connection number like 1, 2, 3, etc., is a reference that is displayed on computers with multiple network interfaces.
-Computers with only one network interface may only see the label: Local Area Connection.
+In the steps that follow, a connection number such as 1, 2, or 3 is a reference displayed on PCs with multiple network interfaces.
+PCs having only one network interface may display only the label Local Area Connection.

 4 Click Local Area Connection number.
 The value of number varies from system to system.
 The Local Area Connection number Status window is displayed: